rust-lang/rust/src/doc/guide-unsafe.md

 Fortunately, they come with a redeeming feature: the weaker guarantees mean weaker restrictions.
-The missing restrictions make raw pointers appropriate as a building block for (carefully!) implementing things like smart pointers and vectors inside libraries.
+The missing restrictions make raw pointers appropriate as a building block for implementing things like smart pointers and vectors inside libraries.
 For example, `*` pointers are allowed to alias, allowing them to be used to write shared-ownership types like reference counted and garbage collected